Borrowing Library Materials

 • Name of the instructor

 Photocopies can be dropped off at the circulation desk or put in the library mailbox.

-You can arrange library instruction sessions for your courses, to highlight library resources and instruct students on how to use resources that will help them complete their assignments.
+You can arrange library instruction sessions for your courses.
 The library offers in-class sessions on a variety topics, including: